Islandora/documentation/docs/tutorials/blocks.md

 on the page (called 'regions' in Drupal theme terminology).
 You can also control on which pages the blocks are visible, allowing you to conditionally show/hide them as appropriate.
 Blocks are made available to place by enabling the Drupal modules that provide them, and there's lots out there to choose from.
 Placing blocks is an essential skill for any site administrator, so let's jump right in and get our hands dirty.
+There are two methods discussed here: the "Block Layout" interface, and using "Contexts".
+There is a third option, "[Display Suite](https://www.drupal.org/project/ds)," that is not discussed here.

+## Using Block Layout

 ![Block placement page](../assets/blocks_placement_page.png)